-If there is one element I love to work with, it’s gotta be salt.
-It’s all natural and it’s magic.
+If there is one element I love, it’s salt.
+It’s all natural and it’s magical.
 The magnesium and sulfate in the Epsom salt are easily absorbed into the skin.
 In fact, I use Epsom salt just about every night in my bathwater.
 Here is a list of 5 additional uses for this magic little element:

 - Reduce toxins and reduce swelling.
 Soaking a hang-nailed finger in a cup of warm water and Epsom salt will reduce the swelling and drastically reduce the risk of infection.
 Plus, it will stop the pain.
 This method also works well for splinters.